VANESSA PEDOTE, BRAZIL

 VANESSA PEDOTE was born in 1973 in São Paulo, Brazil.

-Graduated in Arts in Brazil in 1994, specialized in Renaissance in Florence, Italy, in 2002.
+Graduated in Arts in Brazil in 1994, specialized in Renaissance - The Florence Academy of Art - in Florence, Italy, in 2002 and Art Therapy - Accademia D´Arte Firenze, in Florence, Italy.
 Since then, the artist started to develop her research and work in Europe.

 Her work was presented in several European countries such as France, Italy, Spain, Switzerland, among others, with visible Renaissance influence in her sculptures.
 In a Italian criticism her work was described as a blend of Renaissance and Modernism and became known in Italy as "Camille Claudel of the XXI century".